Corvette Engineering Retrospective – Design

-In this article, we’ll look at the Corvette Design Engineering History from the 50s to the 90s and see how designers kept Corvette true to its heritage.
+In this article, we’ll look at the Corvette Design Engineering history from the 50s to the 90s and see how designers kept Corvette true to its heritage.

 We are looking at the 2003 Corvette Press Kit that was given out to the media at the 50th Anniversary Celebration in Nashville.
 The press kit included 14 press releases.
-This on is for Engineering Retrospective/Design and is titled “CREATIVE, GROUNDBREAKING DESIGN HAS LONG BEEN A HALLMARK OF CORVETTE SUCCESS”.
+This one is for Engineering Retrospective/Design and is titled “CREATIVE, GROUNDBREAKING DESIGN HAS LONG BEEN A HALLMARK OF CORVETTE SUCCESS”.

 For Immediate Release (2003)